Anthony Alvarez, Director

 Alecia grew up in metro Atlanta and attended Teen Challenge.
 Since graduating the program Alecia has trained with and worked for Teen Challenge in various capacities.
 Alecia desires to guide and disciple teens in ways that weren’t available to her as a young person.
 Alecia is considerate, understanding, ambitious and passionate.
 Alecia enjoys reading, fishing, and playing board games.
 She loves spending time with her family and watching God restore relationships.

-Melissa Carragher, Program Assistant
+Melissa Carragher, Lead Supervisor

 Celeste Muniz, Residential Staff